rahul6975/TOI/README.md

-# TOI
-Clone of a popular Android News Application.
+# Clone of a popular Android News Application